runfaj/react-nested-popper/README.md

     <td>portalRoot</td>
     <td>'<body>'</td>
     <td>both</td>
-    <td>If you want your portal to appear somewhere other than the end of the body, specify the target dom element to put it in.
-This prop can also be set on the Content if desired.</td>
+    <td>If you want your portal to appear somewhere other than the end of the body, specify the target dom element to put it in.</td>
   </tr>
   <tr>
     <td>usePortal</td>
     <td>true</td>
     <td>both</td>
-    <td>Set to false to not use a portal and just do the popper in the same element location.
-This prop can also be set on the Content if desired.</td>
+    <td>Set to false to not use a portal and just do the popper in the same element location.</td>
   </tr>
   <tr>
     <td>onPopperWillClose</td>